mustafaynk/GithubSearchRepo/README.md

 # GMSearchRepo
-This application developed for search GitHub repositorys.
+This application developed for searching GitHub repositorys.

 ### Features
 ---